 Additionally, measuring language—which is a reflection of behavior—in a virtual environment is another way to understand our online behavior.
-Another article8 (under review at CDQ) is an effort to contextualize and quantify rude and toxic behavior online potentially allowing us to identify this behavior through algorithms and institute change.
+Another article (Robinson and Lawrence under review) is an effort to contextualize and quantify rude and toxic behavior online potentially allowing us to identify this behavior through algorithms and institute change.
 The study revealed that a specific kind of face-threatening comments might indeed be responsible for the negative perception of online gaming environments.

 Digital resources in the academy

 Many studies point to the tremendous effect that technology has on teams performing Computer-Supported Cooperative Work (Klitmøller & Lauring, 2013).
 I wondered how this applied in our field of writing and communication as many instructors eschew the use of technology and articulate valid and defensible reasons for doing so.
 I formed a small group of researchers and secured a Conference on College Composition and Communication (CCCC) Research Initiative grant to initiate a study which included surveys, interviews, and the collection of teacher artifacts.
 This first article concentrated on the surveys from over 400 teachers; the study was remarkable in the way it described and tracked sixteen (16) tasks that teachers use for teaching, six (6) teacher actions the describe usage of these tasks, and twenty (20) digital resource/tools categories to better understand teacher usage among the plethora of tools available.
 This survey revealed many concerning issues; instructors still overwhelming taught themselves how to use digital resources—in keeping with earlier findings (Anderson, 2006); teacher predominantly leverage LMS technology and ‘typical’ technologies to teach, and the decisions teachers make about resource use are primarily driven by the type and complexity of task.
-The article1 will appear in the premier journal Computers and Composition in September 2019.
+The article (Robinson, J., Dusenberry, L., Hutter, L, Lawrence, L., Frazee, A. and Burnett, R., forthcoming) will appear in the premier journal Computers and Composition in fall 2019.
 In a follow-up article, I focus on the 60 teacher interviews from the study to examine the question, “What is digital pedagogy?”
 This manuscript is under development.
 Follow up articles examining more of this data are planned in the State of the Field series.

 Interlaced writing in collaboration